MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-facebook-auth-unity.md

 2. Download the [Facebook SDK for Unity](https://developers.facebook.com/docs/unity) and extract the resulting .zip file.

+> [!NOTE]
+> There is a bug in the Facebook Unity SDK v7.11.0 that prevents initialization on WebGL.
+This example was tested with the [previous version](https://developers.facebook.com/docs/unity/change-log) (v7.10.1).

 3. Open the extracted directory and navigate to the **FacebookSDK** folder.

 4. With your Unity project open, double click the **facebook-unity-sdk.unitypackage** file to bring up the Import Unity Package dialog.